Launcherspider/3D-Spacemouse/README.md

 # **DIY 3D Space Mouse** <sub>*for OnShape, Fusion 360 and more*</sub>

-Watch the build video ↓
+Watch the build video from sb-ocr ↓

 [<img src="/Images/Spacemouse_Thumbnail@2x.png">](https://youtu.be/iHBgNGnTiK4)